-When we sold the business after four increasingly profitable years, I had the option to get back on my original career path or to focus on what I’d learned in business.
-I then made a conscious decision to go into Human Resources.
-I chose to work in the area of business where I could use my business acumen and experience to directly influence:
+When we sold the business after successfully increasing profits 200% year-over-year, I had the option to get back on my original career path in marketing or to focus on what I’d learned in the business.
+It was then that I made a conscious decision to go into Human Resources.
+I chose to work in the area of the business where I could use my business acumen, work experience and education to directly influence:

 - the way TALENT was attracted, hired and deployed,

 - how managers and leaders were trained to enable their people to be productive and engaged in their careers and,

 - ultimately help them all align their job responsibilities to the company's business strategy in order to enable it to be profitable.